Strange-Quark-007/Swiss-Tools/README.md

 - Core components, hooks, constants, and route-persisted stores form the backbone of the system.
 - For a detailed overview, including **project structure, module architecture, hooks, state management, and routing, etc.**, see [**ARCHITECTURE.md**](ARCHITECTURE.md).

+## 📚 Documentation

+Swiss Tools is indexed on [DeepWiki](https://deepwiki.com/Strange-Quark-007/Swiss-Tools) for structured navigation and cross-reference across all modules and architecture files.

 ## 💻 Tech Stack

 - **Framework:** Next.js 16 (App Router)